Azure/azure-quickstart-templates/quickstarts/microsoft.network/existing-vnet-to-vnet-peering/README.md

 ---
 description: This template allows you to connect two VNETs from the same or different resource groups in the same region using VNet Peering
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: existing-vnet-to-vnet-peering
 languages:
 - json
 - bicep